 Containers direct, based in Garston, Liverpool, supply a wide range of new and second-hand shipping containers, site cabins and site offices across the UK.
 They came to us recently for assistance with their mascot design as well as a logo and website redesign.

 As this was a rebranding project, the client was open to suggestions.
-This included change of colour theme, illustrations, icons, fonts, etc, In fact, a whole new identity - naturally, we saw this as a brilliant design opportunity!
+This included a change of colour theme, illustrations, icons, fonts, etc, In fact, a whole new identity – naturally, we saw this as a brilliant design opportunity!

 We are huge fans of using characters in web design; they can work really well if utilised in the correct way; not only do they work for visual impact, they can also steer an audience in the right direction and provide a deeper connection.

-Mascot design and illustration is not just limited to the gaming community.
+Mascot design and illustration are not just limited to the gaming community.
 Businesses of all types are reaching out to illustrators to provide them with their own mascot – making them stand out from the crowd.
 A good mascot design icon can help make your business friendly and approachable, and like our little chap with wide eyes and a cheeky smile, this can appeal to a lot of people.

 However, some companies get the use of mascot design in their projects all wrong.
-Some end up taking the easy option by going down the stock image route.
+Some end up taking the easy option of going down the stock image route.
 The end result is a mascot which is rarely a hit – it’s impossible to create a memorable and recognisable brand if the images are not unique to the company.

 Containers Direct did originally have a mascot on their webpage.
 It was our remit to redesign him and give him a makeover.
 The plan was to have the mascot to appear in each of the 8 homepage slideshow banners of the new website.